 They had two metaphors that, while they don’t necessarily hang together gracefully, are interesting solutions to some dilemmas.
 First is the mule: you take two opposites and breed them together to produce a weird hybrid.
 Second is the tightrope walker, who moves forward by shifting ever so slightly in opposite directions.
 Sometimes these two overlap: while tightrope walking, you discover a mule, etc. (Again, the metaphors don’t exactly fit together gracefully, but you get the drift.)

-This is, again, all really ancient wisdom.
-It’s there in Heraclitus’s Fragments and in the Tao Te Ching and numerous other texts, particularly ones in eastern philosophy.
+This is, by the way, all really ancient wisdom.
+It’s there in Heraclitus’s Fragments and in the Tao Te Ching and numerous other texts.
 It’s also what John Keats was talking about with “negative capability” and what F. Scott Fitzgerald meant by “The test of a first-rate intelligence is the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.”

-And speaking of opposites, here are links to a few pieces I’ve written addressing creative tensions that I haven’t quite gotten to tackle in a book yet:
+Speaking of opposites, here are a few links to pieces I’ve written addressing a few creative tensions:

 Pirate/Farmer (which, come to think of it, is very similar to explore/exploit)

 Okay, now I want to hear from you: What are the creative tensions in your work?
 How do you deal with them?
 What books should I read on the subject of paradox?